AlbertMietus/MESS/SoftwareCompetence/RequirementsTraceability-demo/index.rst

      *Some test have to pass and only the essential specifications needs test-cases.*
    * Then ‘requirements traceability’ becomes crucial:
      **It gives insight in which ‘specs’ are required by each product/release and which tests are essential.**
-   * This article (as part of a workshop) shows you a down-to-earth demo how you set-up the ‘requirements traceability’ and how to use it.
+   * This article (as part of a workshop) shows a down-to-earth demo how you set-up the ‘requirements traceability’ and how to use it.
+   * We use the ‘tester view’: Be able to demonstrate the *product* **does** what was *aimed for*!

 .. separate admon from quote
 ..

    “Requirements traceability is a sub-discipline of requirements management within software development and systems engineering ...”